So in the aftermath of their duel, the little dog tracked the Minotaur to the very depths of the maze.

 "You deceive her?" said Spot.
 "You think to play the little trumpet card, sacrifice another, and still call yourself a champion of the daring?
 In which the bluffing excuses the shenanigans as a virtue?"

 "Listen, Your Majesty," said the Minotaur.
-"Castle dwellers like you have as much freedom as you can discredit any witnesses against you.
+"Castle dwellers like you have as much freedom as you can discredit witnesses against any of your misbehavior.
 As much freedom as you can give yourself from the stories you choose to hush.
 Your prosperity is an insult to any creature who has to pay attention to anything.
 Yet what does the world do now but lose its crowns ever faster?
 As well as any upstart king, progress can silence a Camelot, a Nanda Parbat, an El Dorado.
 Now progress can bring winter to all the world.
 But as a game, the maze still allows everyone a story.

 "What Ariadne is now is safe and comfortable where she is.
 But how much more—?"